VitRod/ScheduleAndClasstimetableApplication/README.md

 Java, Spring Boot, Spring Data JPA, Hibernate, and PostgreSQL.
 - The graphical user interface (GUI) is built with Bootstrap and Thymeleaf,
-- and logging is done using slf4j and logback.
+- The Logging is done using slf4j and logback.
 - The testing frameworks used are Mockito, JUnit, and H2Database.